wheelo/jasmine-browser/README.md

 - support the asynchronous test.

 While I have not sketched out the other API akin to original 'jasmine' at a higher level yet, you should be awared that they actually exsit and if possible will be very soon brought out.
-What the current pieces of code stand out merely as a demonstration of showing how short and runable codes I could write for one coarse mimic of jasmine(So bear me for a while).
-Features like `createSpy`, `toHaveBeenCalled` and `toHaveBeenCalledWith` will be packed as one version to be released afterwards.
+What the current pieces of code stand out merely as a demonstration of showing a short but runnable version of codes which could serve the basis of jasmine.
+Features like `createSpy`, `toHaveBeenCalled` and `toHaveBeenCalledWith` are going to release in the future version afterwards.

 One last aside, there is even another brother module I am working on, namely `jasmine-node`, this ongoing module is able to perform jasmine test in node.js with a silimar implementation of this 'jasmine-browser'(PS: hint, it uses the node `process.nextTick` for a pollyfill).

 Finally, There are no supports of gulp, webpack or browserify either right now, but they will also be brought out soon, definetely not long afterwards.
-For now, suffice it to enjoy the poor interface I have implemented.
+For now, suffice it to enjoy the poor interfaces I have just implemented.

 Stay tuned~